Skip to main content

 The Department of Defense holds this unique event to gather hundreds of wounded, ill, and injured service members and veterans to compete in an array of adaptive sports.

 The event highlights the physical and mental toughness of athletes participating and how competing helps them on their recovery journeys.
-Wounded Warrior Project® (WWP) is a proud event sponsor of Warrior Games, and many warriors registered with WWP™ are among the competitors.
+Wounded Warrior Project® (WWP) is a proud sponsor of Warrior Games, and many warriors registered with WWP™ are among the competitors.

 Here's more about the Warrior Games and why physical health and wellness are important for a warrior’s well-being.

-What is Warrior Games?
+What Is Warrior Games?

 • Archery